RMIT-SEPT/majorproject-9-mon-15-30-4/docs/README.md

  - Assuming both the front-end and back-end is running, then a booking can be created.
  - Navigate to localhost:3000/Admin (Link on to edit provided on page)
  - Select an employee from the dropdown box.
  - Time blocks will be displayed in half hour increments.
-Greeb are scheduled, red are unscheduled.
+Green are scheduled, red are unscheduled.
  - Click and or drag to toggle a timeblock.
 (When the mouse leaves a block or is released on one the toggle with execute)
  - Toggled time blocks are automatically saved.
  - To delete hours, toggle all time blocks to red.